Gen711/Fall18/bacterial_assembly.md

  -pacbio-raw pacbio.fastq
  ```

-> Assemble with SPAdes, using a kmer length of 95
+> Assemble with SPAdes (http://cab.spbu.ru/software/spades/), using a kmer length of 95.
+This is the genome assembler you will use, if you assemble Illumina data.

 ```
  spades.py -t 24 -m 55 --mp1-rf -k 95 \